CESARBR/knot-cloud-websocket/README.md

 # KNoT Cloud WebSocket library for NodeJS and browser

-A client side library that provides websocket abstraction to the KNoT Cloud for Node.js and browser applications.
+A client side library that provides a WebSocket abstraction to the KNoT Cloud for Node.js and browser applications.

 # Getting started